ahriman21/SOLID-notes/SOLID.md

 ```

-#### 2- open/closed principle (OCP)
+#### 2- Open/Closed Principle (OCP)
-calsses, modules and objects must be open to expand but closed for changes
+classes, modules, and objects must be open to expand but closed for changes

 * without OCP
 ```python